socialfoundations/whynot/docs/source/designing_experiments.rst

 - The initial state distribution.

-Once we specify these components, the :class:`~whynot.framework.DynamicsExperiment` does the rest of the work to efficiently run the simulations, assign treatment, and construct the observational dataset.
+Once we specify these components, the :class:`~whynot.dynamics.DynamicsExperiment` does the rest of the work to efficiently run the simulations, assign treatment, and construct the observational dataset.
 Before launching into the details of each of these components, we first give an example on the :ref:`lotka-volterra-simulator`.